mdgomes/goodoldgalaxy/README.md

 - MX Linux 19
 - Solus

-Good Old Galaxy does **not** ship for the following distributions because they do not contain the required version of PyGObject:
+Good Old Galaxy will **not** work for the following distributions because they do not contain the required version of PyGObject:

 - Ubuntu 18.04
 - Linux Mint 19.3